LiamSwarbrick/Projects/README.md

 ### Dual-Quaternion vertex skinning implementation I couldn't render (2020)

-For my A-Level Computer Science project I went for a far too challenging project for my 16 year old self but it helped me so much more in the years to come than any boring project I could've finished...
+For my A-Level Computer Science project I went for a far too challenging project for my 16 year old self but it helped me so much more in the years to come than any boring project I could've finished.

-I got an OpenGL 4.5 rendering working that could load obj files, and wanted to try skeletal animation.
-Naively I went straight to trying to implemented a more advanced technique from [this paper](https://team.inria.fr/imagine/files/2014/10/skinning_dual_quaternions.pdf) that used dual-quaternion transforms instead of matrices, and while I did learn a lot about skinning algorithms researching it.
+I got an OpenGL 4.5 rendering working that could load obj files, and I wanted to try skeletal animation.
+Naively after learning about the basics, I went straight to trying to implemented a more advanced technique from [this paper](https://team.inria.fr/imagine/files/2014/10/skinning_dual_quaternions.pdf) "Skinning with Dual Quaternions" that used dual-quaternion transforms instead of matrices, and while I did learn a lot about skinning algorithms researching it.
 Once I had written a lot of C code for it (even doing premature optimisations like caching joint keyframes), I realised that I couldn't source assets with skeletal animations stored in such a format without writing a custom exporter for Blender.
 I now know better and would have just gone with the simpler algorithm until performance or rendering quality called for more.

 See my implementation in the C header file [skeletal_animation.h](source/skrewrite-dual-quat-snippet/game/src/skeletal_animation.h) and the shader code [rigged_mesh_vertex_shader.glsl...](source/skrewrite-dual-quat-snippet/game/data/shaders/rigged_mesh_vertex_shader.glsl)